 His writing career started here, on this hugely popular website, which he co-founded (with Dave) back in 2004.

-Andy currently writes for Home Farmer Magazine and The Guardian and has also contributed to BBC countryfile, The Ecologist, Wired, Daily Mail, Towpath talk, and various other publications.
+Andy currently writes for Home Farmer Magazine and has also contributed to BBC countryfile, The Ecologist, Wired, Daily Mail, Towpath talk, and various other publications.
 He loves all things living and is happiest when outdoors, whatever the weather.